Unconstructed state routes in Arizona: State Route 487

 State Route 487 was a state route that never materialized in the north-central part of Arizona.
 The Arizona Department of Transportation added it the state highway system in 1967 between Flagstaff and State Route 87 near Happy Jack.
 It did show on state maps during the early 1970s, but the route disappeared in the mid to late '70s.
 The road currently exists today as Coconino County Road 3.

 Interstate 710

 Interstate 710 (I-710) was proposed to follow the current alignment of the Kino Parkway, an at-grade parkway, between Broadway Road and I-10 in Tucson, Arizona, but it was never built.
 This freeway, if built, would have served the downtown area, the University of Arizona campus, and the industrial area between the railroad and I-10; an extension to Tucson International Airport.
 It first appeared on a Tucson map in 1971.
 Strong community opposition to freeways in Tucson was a major reason for cancellation of the project on April 16, 1982; the Tucson area has long been opposed to the rapid urban sprawl since.

-US Bicycle Route System

-Future US Bicycle Routes in Arizona include USBR 66, 70, 79, and 90.